 Anna Clark, LMFT

-Availability – Wednesday mornings & afternoons, Financial District
+Availability – Wednesday mornings & afternoons, North Beach/Financial District

 My goal is to create a safe, accepting space for my clients where they feel comfortable to show all of themselves and explore what is distressing.
 Together we can explore what is getting in the way of feeling the happiness and peace you desire and how to remove those obstacles.
 I work with people struggling with eating disorders and disordered eating to heal their relationship with themselves, their bodies, and their food.